apigee/appservices-phonegap-push-plugin/README.md

 # Cordova PushNotification Plugin #
 by [Olivier Louvignes](http://olouv.com)

+This is a fork by Matthew Dobson for Apigee Corporation.
+We've added third party push notification support.

 ## DESCRIPTION ##

 * This plugin provides a simple way to use Apple Push Notifications (or Remote Notifications) from IOS.